-- (a) selecting, appointing and evaluating from time to time the performance of, determining the remuneration of, and planning succession of the CEO and his or her direct reports: - (b) contributing to and approving management development of corporate strategy, including setting performance objectives and approving operating budgets; - (c) reviewing, ratifying and monitoring systems of risk management, internal control and legal compliance.
-This includes reviewing procedures to identify the main risks associated with the Company's business and the implementation of appropriate systems to manage these risks; - (d) monitoring corporate performance and implementation of strategy and policy; - (e) approving major capital expenditure, acquisitions and divestitures and monitoring capital management; - (f) monitoring and reviewing management processes aimed at ensuring the integrity of financial and other reporting:
+- selecting, appointing and evaluating from time to time the performance of, determining the remuneration of, and planning succession of the CEO and his or her direct reports; - (b) contributing to and approving management development of corporate strategy, including setting performance objectives and approving operating budgets; - (c) reviewing, ratifying and monitoring systems of risk management, internal control and legal compliance.
+This includes reviewing procedures to identify the main and emerging risks associated with the Company's business and the implementation of appropriate systems to manage these risks; - (d) monitoring corporate performance and implementation of strategy and policy; - (e) approving major capital expenditure, acquisitions and divestitures and monitoring capital management; - (f) monitoring and reviewing management processes aimed at ensuring the integrity of financial and other reporting;

-- (g) approving financial reports, profit forecasts and other reports required at law or under the ASX Listing Rules to be adopted by the Board; - (h) ensuring shareholders are kept informed of the Company's performance and major developments affecting its state of affairs; - (i) evaluating, at least annually, the performance of the Board, its Committees and individual Directors in accordance with the process set out in Annexure 2; - (j) developing and reviewing corporate governance policies, including approving the Company's statement of values and code of conduct to underpin the desired culture within the entity; and - (k) performing such other functions as are prescribed by law or are assigned to the
+- (g) approving financial reports, profit forecasts and other reports required at law or under the ASX Listing Rules to be adopted by the Board; - (h) ensuring shareholders are kept informed of the Company's performance and major developments affecting its state of affairs; - (i) evaluating, at least annually, the performance of the Board, its Committees and individual Directors in accordance with the process set out in Annexure 2; - developing and reviewing corporate governance policies, including approving the Company's statement of values and code of conduct and reviewing its alignment to the Company's purpose, strategic objectives and risk appetite to underpin the desired culture within the entity; and - (k) performing such other functions as are prescribed by law or are assigned to the Board.